mbarralo/mbarralo.github.io/_posts/2016-10-03-jaxrs-error-handling.md

 title:  JAX-RS - Error Handling
 ---

-Handling Strategy for JAX-RS Runtime Exceptions
+Error handling strategy for JAX-RS Runtime Exceptions

 Even though we can use any class that extends `WebApplicationException` from jax rs packagge, there is a possibility to create custom exception mappers.